 We learned from one of my daughter’s doctors last week that she is officially in remission!
 So what does this mean going forward?
 Well, she will still have to continue treatment for a total of 2 years, since the goal of chemo is to push the disease into remission within the first month — with all treatment thereafter considered to be “maintenance” to make sure it doesn’t return.
 However, the fact that she has responded so well so soon means there’s an even greater chance that she will beat this completely!

 Also, we recently found out that she has been approved for Peachcare, which is the state-run insurance program for kids in Georgia.
 I’m not sure yet exactly how much they will cover, what co-pays or deductibles will be, etc. but that takes a giant weight off our shoulders going forward!
 We still have to cover some bills, but we are relieved that we won’t have to worry about whether or not our inability to pay will affect her being able to get treated in the future.
 Especially once we started getting the first round of bills from the hospital.
+And with the rise in popularity of online drugstores like this Canadian Pharmacy, it’s easier to get the medication she needs.
 All I can say is I can’t wait for the public option to become a reality.
 Never should financial ruin be a concern when a loved one is facing a serious illness.

 But through all this, all I can say is that God is good, and he answers prayers!
 Thanks everyone for your support!
 Don’t stop praying, because the fight isn’t over yet, but we’re well on our way!
 Just be sure to thank him for what he has done thus far!

 Click here to read how Ja’Naya has been doing more recently!